mauroxavierneto/final_fight_cmm2/README.md

 Changelog:

+2021-07-03
+- Finished Holly Wood molotov and fire (but I need to optimize it)
+- Now enemies and players can be burned with fire

 2021-07-02
 - Implemented an option menu
 - Implemented optional 400x300 resolution mode (only in 8-bit and need a CMM2 G2)